28 window types infographic

 4. Casement Window

 casement windowOne of the most popular window types among U.S. homeowners, casement windows are hinged at the side, allowing them to swing outward; this makes operating one similar to opening a door.
-A casement window can be operated by a handle or lever, usually at arm level, and a fold-away mechanism called a casement stay or crank at the bottom to hold the window in an open position despite the wind.
+A casement window has a handle or lever typically at arm level and a fold-away mechanism called a casement stay or crank at the bottom to keep the window open in the wind.

 casement window example